YuzhenYe/WET/README.md

 - Introduce functions [FunctionDemo.cpp](https://github.com/YuzhenYe/WET/blob/master/firstCodes/FunctionDemo.cpp)
 - Coding practice: DnaChecker, a program that checks if a string is a valid DNA sequence or not

+:panda_face: Take-home exercises.
+Write up the code, compile and test!
+- MinFunc.cpp, in this program, you need to define a function called getMin(), which takes in two integers as its parameters, and returns the smaller value of the two.
+You need to call the function a few times in the main() function to see if getMin() works correctly or not.
+[You may refer [FunctionDemo.cpp](https://github.com/YuzhenYe/WET/blob/master/firstCodes/FunctionDemo.cpp)]
+- FreqBase.cpp, you now know that genomes are character sequences (arrays) in the alphabet {A, T, C, G}, and you wrote your first program (DnaChecker.cpp) which can check if a string is a valid DNA sequence or not!
+For this assignment, you write a program that counts how many As, Ts, Cs and Gs, and shows which letter is the most frequent one.
+BTW, each letter in a DNA sequence is a base, that's why we call this program FreqBase.
+In a few weeks, you will be able to write your program to load an entire genome from a text file, but for this assignment, you will declare a DNA sequence in your code, like what you have done in DnaChecker.
+- [Challenge] HammingDist.cpp.
+In CS, the Hamming distance between two strings of equal length is the number of positions at which the corresponding symbols are different.
+In other words, Hamming distance can be used to quantify the similarity of two strings.
+For example, given two sequences, "ABCDE", "ABCED", their Hamming distance is 2.
+In your HammingDist.cpp, you declare two strings, compute and display the Hamming distance between these strings.

 ## Week ?
 - Introduce different ways to get user's inputs (data): argv, cin, and reading from a file [description](https://github.com/YuzhenYe/WET/blob/master/basics/inputs.md); [InputsDemo.cpp](https://github.com/YuzhenYe/WET/blob/master/firstCodes/InputsDemo.cpp)!